iamhimanidaksh/coding-forum/README.md

 # coding_forum
+Developed a coding forum using HTML, Bootstrap, and PHP for the backend.
 The forum allows users to ask and answer coding-related questions.
+Features include real-time updates, user authentication, and search functionality.